Hey folks, hope all is well. Today, let’s discuss some general Vegas etiquette guidelines that always get on my nerves when I’m out and about.

 And let’s touch on the people working at the hotels.
 They also have a stressful job and the least we can do is smile and be courteous.
 Also don’t trash your hotel room.
 That’s a real bad look.
 At least clean up after yourself and don’t cause a mess that’s beyond repair.
 Come on you’re an adult (you have to be to rent a room here) and I know y’all can treat semi-public property with some respect.

 2) HOW WE TREAT WOMEN IN A BAR/CLUB

 I know there will be some men out there that complain that this is a biased topic.
-Yes, random men, you are correct but this is my blog.
+Yes, random men, you are correct but guess what – I don’t care.
 Mine and my friends’ personal experiences are enough to warrant this call out.
 And if you get upset about this one, maybe you’re feeling guilty.
+IDK ANYWAY…

 There is a right way to approach us in a club and there is a very, VERY wrong way.
 A friendly hello is great and while you’re at it, strike up a conversation.
 But nothing too in depth we are in a loud night club.
 IMPORTANT: TOUCHING IS NOT INVOLVED IN THIS STEP.
 AT ALL.

 You SHOULD NOT be grabbing the ass or any other body part as you walk by.